dsb-norge/keycloak-friendly-captcha/README.md

 8. Make sure that the flow you have modified is bound to the "Registration flow"
 9. The Friendly Captcha should now show up in the registration form (Provided you have added the necessary HTML to the registration form)

+**Note:** if you are using the v2 version you need to tweak the Content-Security-Policy inside the realm settings under the "Security Defenses" tab.
+Writing: `frame-src 'self' https://global.frcapi.com; frame-ancestors 'self'; object-src 'none';` should be enough.
+(Or the domain you are using)

 ### 2. Configure the Execution

 Click the gear icon next to the Friendly Captcha execution and configure: